terbshaeusser/ntutils/docs/containers.md

 Return:

-* (`value_type const*`) A pointer to the value associated with the passed key or `NULL`.
+* (`value_type const*`) A pointer to one of the values associated with the passed key or `NULL`.

-Searches for a key inside the map and returns the connected value.
+Searches for a key inside the map and returns one of the connected values.

 ### *_get_ref